Notice

 Tonight

-A chance of showers and thunderstorms before 11pm, then a slight chance of showers.
-Mostly cloudy, with lows in the low-to-mid 50s.
-Winds out of the northwest 5 to 10 mph.
-Chance of rain is 30%.
+A 20 percent chance of showers before 9pm.
+Mostly cloudy, with lows in the lower 50s.
+Winds out of the southeast 5 to 10 mph, with gusts as high as 20 mph.

 Saturday